 The most popular jobs for expat women in Saudi Arabia are in the medical, teaching

 regardless of if you are a Muslim or not.
-A woman in Saudi Arabia is required to wear a full length, loose fitting black abaya and cover her head with a scarf whenever she is out in public.
+A woman in Saudi Arabia is required to wear a full length, loose fitting black abaya.
 Most areas in Saudi Arabia are segregated and women have separate areas in restaurants, stores and most public places.

-Women are not allowed to drive, ride a bicycle or a motorcycle and talk to men in public.
+Women are not allowed to drive, ride a bicycle or a motorcycle and interact heavily with stranger men in public.
 Landlords will not rent a house to a single expat woman in the city, which is why many women who go to live and work in Saudi Arabia are provided with accommodation in a compound by their sponsor.
 The sponsor will also provide transportation to and from work because in Saudi Arabia women will find it very difficult to travel on their own as many taxi drivers will not take a single woman into their car.
-In fact it is only possible to get a taxi from the airport easily if you are travelling alone.
-In Riyadh women are allowed to use the bus, they have to sit at the back and use a separate entrance to the men.
+In fact, it is only possible to get a taxi from the airport easily if you are travelling alone.
+In Riyadh, women are allowed to use the bus, they have to sit at the back and use a separate entrance to the men.

 We hope that this guide aids you in your decision to work and live in Saudi Arabia.